Azure-Samples/ms-identity-java-webapi/README.md

 This sample demonstrates a Java web application calling a downstream Web API, which in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
 All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/en-us/azure/active-directory/develop/).

+### Scenario

-1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token the Microsoft identity platform for the authenticated user.
+1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token from the Microsoft identity platform for the authenticated user.
-2. The access token is then used as a bearer token to authorize the caller in the Java Web API and then subsequently for Microsoft Graph API.
+1. The access token is then used as a bearer token to authorize the caller in the Java web API and then subsequently exchanged for another access token for the Microsoft Graph API.

 The flow is as follows:

 1. Sign-in the user in the client(web) application.
-1. Acquire an access token token for the Java Web API and call it.
+1. Acquire an access token for the Java Web API and call it.
 1. The Java Web API authorizes the caller and then calls another downstream Web API ([The Microsoft Graph](https://graph.microsoft.com)) after obtaining another [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) using the on-behalf-of flow.

-### Scenario

-This sample shows how to build a Java web app that uses the [OpenId Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols) protocol to sign in and sign out an user and to get an access token for another Web API including for the Microsoft Graph using the MSAL4J library.
-It also shows how to use On-Behalf-Of flow to acquire another access token from a Wen API to call another API.
-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios),[Microsoft identity platform and OAuth 2.0 On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 ## How to run this sample

 To run this sample, you'll need:

 - Working installation of Java and Maven
-- An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.